Master of Arts in Clinical Mental Health Counseling

 The concentration curriculum emphasizes awareness practice based on the reality of self as always embedded in socio-cultural, and systemic dynamics and blends related multicultural counseling theory with contemplative teachings.
 This integration provides students with opportunities to explore related dynamics from their own experiences while expanding their awareness to others’ experiences, including their clients’.

-Recognize and point to moments of brilliant sanity in yourself and others.
+Students recognize and point to moments of brilliant sanity in themselves and others.

 Career Opportunities for Buddhism-Informed Contemplative Counseling Graduates